 Q: I cannot find sorrel, is there anything else I could use?

 A: While sorrel is the primary ingredient, you can use another green leafy plant provided you understand the flavor will change.
-I would try to pick something pungent and flavorful like rocket, wild garlic, mustard greens, or in a pinch endive.
+I would try to pick something pungent and flavorful like stinging nettle, rocket, wild garlic, mustard greens, or in a pinch endive.
 I would suggest NOT using spinach in green borshch as it does not impart even a comparable flavor.
+If you would like to grow your own sorrel, you can easily buy seeds on Amazon: Sorrel Seeds

 Q: I want to make an authentic green borscht but cannot find smetana.
 What should I use?